The AAC’s tutoring program has the following things to offer our students.

 Code of Conduct

 - No food or drink is allowed in the Academic Assistance Center.
-Children under age of 12 and pets are not permitted in the AAC.
+Tutees are not allowed to bring children to the AAC.

 - The back door is for emergency, delivery, or disabled person use only.